louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^efc220fe].
 Chest (2016).
 Medium credibility.

-Systematic review methods — searches of "electronic databases (Ovid Medline, and EMBASE) commencing from the earliest available date until May 2015," found that "a search of the Cochrane database returned 82 articles, eight of which were sufficiently relevant for full text review; however, none met criteria for inclusion in this review," with screening in which "the titles and abstracts of the search results were independently evaluated by two reviewers… A third reviewer was available to adjudicate any disagreements."
+Systematic review methods — searches of "electronic databases (Ovid Medline, and EMBASE) commencing from the earliest available date until May 2015", found that "a search of the Cochrane database returned 82 articles, eight of which were sufficiently relevant for full text review; however, none met criteria for inclusion in this review", with screening in which "the titles and abstracts of the search results were independently evaluated by two reviewers… A third reviewer was available to adjudicate any disagreements".

 ---